ChristianJason22042004/responsive_layout_designs/README.md

 📌 About This Work
 These projects reflect my hands-on approach to front-end development, focusing on clarity, layout mastery, and real-world UI simulation.
 Built without JavaScript to emphasize the power and flexibility of HTML and CSS alone.

-Let me know if you want to add a short “About Me” section or link this to your portfolio or LinkedIn.
-I can help you phrase it to match your style and goals.